ThinkR-open/isc-proposal/proposal_neo4j.md

 ### Support from the Neo4J team

-So far, our first efforts has been supported by the Neo4J team, as they featured us on the blog and in the developers newsletter twice (7) and (9).
-They also have offered us to write an invited post on their blog to communicate about this project.
+So far, our first efforts has been supported by the Neo4J team, as they featured us on the blog and in the developers newsletter twice (9) and (10).

+The Neo4J team has offered to support us for dissemination of the project, with support from their various communication channels: blog posts, social media, newsletter…

+Neo4J has confirmed us that they will help us along the way for any technical question/issue.
+We will also be granted an account to neo4j.com/cloud.

 ### Beta testers

 We gathered a list of 8 beta testers, that will help us test along our developments.
-A list can be found on the GitHub repo of this proposal (9).
+A list can be found on the GitHub repo of this proposal (11).

 ## Milestone

-### First package: {neo4r}
+### First package: `{neo4r}`

-The {neo4r} package will be the backbone of this project.
+The `{neo4r}` package will be the backbone of this project.
 This requires three main actions:

   - Getting a stable package, released on GitHub, and get it tested by the users.
 End the implementation of all the features.